huggingface/optimum-tpu/text-generation-inference/README.md

-# Text-generation-inference docker image for AWS inferentia2
+# Text-generation-inference docker image for Pytorch/XLA

 This docker image integrates into a base image:

-- the AWS Neuron SDK for Inferentia2,
 - the [Text Generation Inference](https://github.com/huggingface/text-generation-inference) launcher and scheduling front-end,
-- a neuron specific inference server for text-generation.
+- an XLA specific inference server for text-generation.

 ## Features